OCA/e-commerce/ecommerce_webservice/doc/source/get_docs.rst

 Render a PDF and return it.
 It can print the sales order's report, invoice's report or delivery order's report.

-If a sales order has several invoices or delivery orders, it returns *all* the pdf documents.

 Specification
 -------------